GDoux/Perroquet-Subtitles-for-VLC/README.md

-# Project Title

-Perroquet Subtitles for VLC
+# Perroquet Subtitles for VLC

+Train your listening comprehension by rewriting your favorite movies' subs (with correction)

 ## Description

-Train your listening comprehension by rewriting your favorite movies' subs (with correction)
+This Lua extension for VLC enables you to practice your listening comprehension in a foreign language.

+Assuming you have a movie/video file with a synced subtitle file (.srt) in original language (or at least in the same language as the sound track):

+* Perroquet Subtitles for VLC "cuts" the movie in sequences
+* In each sequence, try to understand what is said in the movie and write your guess in the input field
+* Perroquet compares what you guess with the actual subbtitles of the movie and helps you making progress

 ## Getting Started